FAQ

 Q: Why is civil and environmental engineering not offered as an area of focus?

-A: As the program becomes established, additional areas of focus will be incorporated.
+A: As the program continues to grow, additional areas of study will be added.

 Q: Would a background in mechanical engineering be a good fit for this program?

-A: Our seven areas of study involve interdisciplinary technology concentration drawing faculty expertise from multiple departments.
+A: Our eight areas of study involve interdisciplinary technology concentration drawing faculty expertise from multiple departments.
 For those interested in mechanical engineering, autonomous systems and green energy systems may be of particular interest.

 Q: Will classes be offered with a Pass/No Pass option, or must they be taken for a letter grade?